shaquillekiragu/coders-grill-restaurant-webpage/README.md

 Coders' Grill is a web application that serves as a restaurant landing page.
 It has been written in C# and has been built using ASP.NET Core and Entity Framework Core.
 MVC is the backend architecture of choice and has been used for managing and displaying text content in a structured way.
 Through a Content Management System, administrators are able to create, edit, and manage text content on this website.

+## Directory Structure

+- wwwroot: Contains static files such as CSS stylesheets, JavaScript files, and JPEG images
+- Controllers: Contains the MVC controllers that handle HTTP requests
+- Data: Contains the database context and seed data
+- Models: Contains the data model file establishing the project's data structure
+- Views: Contains Razor views used to render HTML responses

 ## Requirements

 - .NET SDK **v8.0** or newer